Monitors

 • Users requiring high-resolution displays

-• Professionals needing color-accurate panels
+• Professionals needing precise color accuracy

-• Gamers who prioritize build quality and connectivity
+• Gamers seeking top-tier build quality

 The Bottom Line